stax76/MediaInfo.NET/README.md

 For bug report and feature requests the [issue tracker](../../issues) can be used.

-For usage questions please use the [support thread](https://forum.videohelp.com/threads/394691-MediaInfo-NET) in the VideoHelp forum, this tool is not very popular so every feedback is welcome.
+For usage questions please use the [support thread](https://forum.videohelp.com/threads/394691-MediaInfo-NET) in the VideoHelp forum.
+This tool is not very popular so every feedback is welcome.

 Related Projects